-Data Aire, Inc. proudly introduces the new dap4 microprocessor controller.
-This new generation controller continues in the tradition of high quality microprocesssors to monitor and control the operation of computer room air conditioning units.
+This controller continues in the tradition of high quality microprocesssors to monitor and control the operation of CRAC units for data centers, colocation facilities, IDF and MDF computer rooms.
 Like each previous generation of Data Aire Processors (dap), the dap4 provides the same functionality as the prior generation and promises new features while providing a faster and more robust platform on which to build.

-dap4 has two basic components, a control module and a display module.
-These two components are linked by a special telephone like cable.
+This temperature and humidity controller has two basic components, a control module and a display module.
+These two components are linked by a special telephone-like cable.
 The display module, most frequently located in the door of a floor mounted unit, can also be remotely located on an adjacent wall or panel – up to 150′ away.
 Communications are clearly displayed on the panel’s adjustable backlit screen, making it easy to read in dimly lighted environments.
 Six large clearly marked buttons on the display panel allows for easy and quick programming, review of alarms, current and recent temperature and humidity conditions, and trouble shooting.

 When alarms occur dap4 identifies the alarm on the display module and sounds an audible alarm, which must be manually silenced. dap4 holds up to 100 alarms in memory and each can be reviewed on the display module simply by scrolling sequentially through the alarms.
 Each alarm is easy to read and indicates the conditions as well as the date and time of occurrence.